tinymce/tinymce-docs/plugins/mentions.md

 {{site.requires_5_6v}}

-This option makes it possible to specify the number of characters a user need to type after the "@" symbol before the list of users will be displayed.
+This option specifies the number of characters a user needs to type after the "@" symbol before the list of users will be displayed.

 **Type:** `Number`